Zenlua/Tool-Tree/Instruct.md

 ```
 file.add
 └── (file.add)
     ├── addon.prop           # add-on information
-    ├── icon.png (256×256)
+    ├── icon.png (256×256)   # is the icon of the add-on
     ├── menu.sh|menu.xml     # 3-dot menu button
     ├── index.sh|index.xml   # After entering the page, all content will be displayed.
     ├── early_start.sh       # The first time the application starts, it will run the shell.
     ├── install.sh           # When the add-on is unzipped, it will run the shell.
     ├── uninstall.sh         # remove add-on it will run shell
     └── language.sh          # subfile of index.sh to add language
 ```

 Contents of addon.prop file